Environmental costs of meat production

 Navigating sustainability trade-offs in global beef production

 For beef, dairy and sheep/goat meat, our SCAP estimates are 35%, 18% and 23% of each product’s total production costs (private plus social cost) based on averages of producer price data .
 Recycle, compost, use public transport more, insulate better, .
+But widely accepted research suggests that meat consumption .
 Check out the infographic below to learn more .
-Using the same monetization method (Weidema, 2009), Nguyen et al. How to ensure the .
-While the companies reap all the profit from livestock production, there are many .
+Using the same monetization method (Weidema, 2009), Nguyen et al. While the companies reap all the profit from livestock production, there are many .